float3/float3.github.io/content/blog/recursive-just-intonation.md

 Equal temperament gives us one frequency table.
 Every C# is the same C#, every G is the same G, and every semitone is the same distance from the last one.
-That is very convenient, at the cost of shaving almost every interval a little.
+That is very convenient, at the cost of slightly altering almost every interval.
 The intervals are close enough to simple ratios that they work, but all of them are not exact.